dartmouth-dltg/container_management_labels/README.md

         "avery-5163" => {"size" => "letter", "margin" => "0.5in 0.125in"}
     }

-If no label sizes are defined, the plugin will default to a letter size with 0.25 in margins (defined in plugin_init.rb).
+If no label sizes are defined, the plugin will default to a letter size with 0.25in margins (defined in plugin_init.rb).
 The keys should be named the same as in the CSS and the translation yml (below).

 ##### Autoscaling can also be turned on or off from the config file.
 Autoscaling attempts to scale any label that overflows the defined label area by applying a css transform.
-If "disabled" is set to false, an end user can turn autoscaling on or off on a per job basis.
+If "disabled" is set to false, an end user can turn autoscaling on or off on a per use basis.

     AppConfig[:container_management_labels_autoscale] = {
       "checked" => true,